The covariogram and Fourier-Laplace transform in $\mathbb{C}^n$: Proof of Kobayashi result under lower regularity assumption

 where $d\te$ denotes $(n-2)$-dimensional Hausdorff measure.

-Let us write the Taylor expansion of $R(u,t,\theta)$ in $t$ at $t=0$.
+In order to study the behavior of $S_K$ let us write the Taylor expansion of $R(u,t,\theta)$ in $t$ at $t=0$.
 In order to simplify the notations we set $m=\ds-2$ and we omit to explicitly write the dependence of $R$, and of some other functions, on $u$ and on $\te$.
-We have
+We can write the Taylor expansion of $R$ as

 for suitable coefficients $c_i=c_i(u,\te)$ (which depend continuously on $u$) and with the remainder $r(t)=r(u,t,\te)$ written as

 For $k=0,\dots,m$ and $t\in(0,\de)$, it is easy to derive from the previous expression of $r$ the following bounds